paulina-grunwald/Web-developer-courses/Javascript/Rapid JavaScript(Pluralsight)/README.md

 ```

 ### Strings
 You can put strings in single or double quotes.
 It makes no difference.
+Strings are also mutable.

 We can